Scotiabank offers an extensive selection of credit cards from three main brands including Visa, Mastercard, and American Express.

 Credit Cards for International Students and Newcomers

 International students can apply for the same Scotiabank student credit cards available to Canadian citizens i.e. the SCENE Visa Card and L’earn Visa Card.
-These cards are also available to new immigrants who do not have credit history in Canada.
+These cards are also available to new immigrants who do not have a credit history in Canada.

 In addition to these two cards, newcomers also have access to other no-fee and premium credit cards through the Scotiabank StartRight Program.